 PITTSBURGH PRIMARY SPINE PRACTITIONER – DR. ALEX TAUBERG

 Hello, if you are suffering from neck or back pain to the extent that it stops you from enjoying your favorite activities, then you are in the right place.
-I am Dr. Alex Tauberg D.C. is one of approximately 60 providers in the world to be certified by the University of Pittsburgh as a Primary Spine Practitioner.
+I am Dr. Alex Tauberg D.C. is one of the premier providers certified by the University of Pittsburgh as a Primary Spine Practitioner.
 The University of Pittsburgh’s Primary Spine Practitioner certification is considered a premier certification for those who conservatively treat neck and back pain.
 As a Primary Spine Practitioner Dr. Tauberg excels at getting those with neck and back pain, out of pain and back to enjoying the activities that they love to do quickly, and then teach them strategies to stay that way!
 If your’e ready to start feeling better as soon as today please schedule a complimentary phone consultation below!

 A Primary Spine Practitioner is a portal of entry doctor who provides care for patients with problems related to the spine.
 The Primary Spine Practitioner determines a diagnosis and the cause of the diagnosed condition, and then provides care for the patient.
 The primary spine practitioner is also aware of certain times when they need to send patients to specialists for further treatment, such as the administration of certain medications, injections, and surgery.

 If neck and back pain are stopping you from doing the activities that you love to do or even just slowing you down then it’s time to consider visiting a Primary Spine Practitioner.
 A Primary Spine Practitioner will take you through a rigorous examination that will determine the best type of treatment for you.
 The Primary Spine Practitioner should be the first provider you go to when you have one of these disorders.
 The primary spine practitioner is equipped to manage and treat you.
 Often you will go through a trial of care that should improve your condition.
 In some circumstances, patients will be referred out for either further testing or specialists.